-As of January 1st 2020, I offer Exparel local anesthetic during Gentle Touch Vasectomy procedures.
+As of January 1st 2020, I offer Exparel local anesthetic during His Choice Vasectomy procedures.
 Exparel is an long acting local anesthetic and works for up to 72 hours (3 days) after administration.
 Using Exparel can make a great vasectomy technique even better!

 Prior to using Exparel, I used bupivacaine local anesthetic during vasectomy procedures.
 Bupivacaine was previously known as one of the longer acting local anesthetics but bupivacaine only provides anesthesia for up to 4 hours after vasectomy.